matteoferla/Fragmenstein/documentation/example.md

 NB. there is a Victor method called `from_files`, this is for restarting a run precariously from the saves and has nothing to do with these.

 NB2.
-One thing to be vigilant for is that the ligands are in aligned protein.
+One thing to be vigilant for is that the ligands are in superposed/aligned protein.
 Fragmenstein does nothing to ensure this is true as multichain protein etc. make everything harder and it does not require much effort at all to fix (see Troubleshooting).